 Gains on Interest Rate Derivatives.
 Our interest rate derivatives are not designated as hedges for accounting purposes; therefore, changes in fair value are recorded in earnings each period.
-Gains on interest rate derivatives resulted from changes in forward interest rates, which caused our market value of our forward-starting swaps to increase in value, the effect of which was partially offset by a realized loss on the cash settlement of a portion of our these swaps.
+Gains on interest rate derivatives resulted from changes in forward interest rates, which caused our forward-starting swaps to change in value.
+The magnitude of the gains during the respective periods also reflected changes in the aggregate notional amount of interest rate swaps outstanding during the respective periods.